zcq100/tracker-add/README.md

-## Extra manual script
+## Extra manual script if you need
-Set user and password in add_trackers.sh
+Set user and password in manual-tracker-add.sh

 Run manual script to add some more trackers for active torrents: